EDCD/EDDI/SpeechResponder/Help.md

 This function allows you to dynamically adjust the volume of the spoken speech.
 This function uses SSML tags.

+##### Please take care with decibel values.
+If accidentally you blow out your speakers, that's totally on you.
-SpeechRate() takes two mandatory arguments: the text to speak and the valume at which to speak it (legal values for the speech volume include "silent", "x-soft", "soft", "medium", "loud", "x-loud", or "default").
+SpeechRate() takes two mandatory arguments: the text to speak and the valume at which to speak it (legal values for the speech volume include "silent", "x-soft", "soft", "medium", "loud", "x-loud", "default", as well as relative decibel values like "-6dB").
+A value of "+0dB" means no change of volume, "+6dB" means approximately twice the current amplitude, "-6dB" means approximately half the current amplitude.

-Common usage of this is to provide a more human-sounding reading of a string of letters with variation in speech volume:
+Common usage of this is to provide a more human-sounding reading of text with variation in speech volume:

    {SpeechVolume('The quick brown fox', 'loud')}
    {SpeechVolume('jumped over the lazy dog', 'x-soft')}.